smy1/swlab/README.md

 # Edit videos in bulk using Python
+This repo contains codes that I wrote to automatise video-editing tasks for projects that I lead as a postdoc in CBDL-Lab (09.2023 - 12.2025).
 Most of my video-editing scripts are compiled into a module called [editvid.py](./editvid.py).
 This module should be downloaded and stored in the same folder as where we will be running our code.
-For other video-editing scripts that have _not_ been compiled, see [here](./obsolete/).

 All my scripts use MoviePy (a Python reference tool) to edit videos in bulk, allowing the video-editing task to be automatised.
 Arguments can be provided to the functions in two ways, either by loading an excel file (see [examples below](#examples)) or by manually entering the arguments (see the [examples.py](./examples.py) script).

+> [!TIP]
+> For other video-editing scripts that have _not_ been compiled, see [here](./obsolete/).
+> To transcribe audio files, see [here](https://github.com/smy1/auto-peer/blob/main/transcribe-audio/).
+> To code parents' shared reading practice automatically, see [here](https://github.com/smy1/auto-peer/blob/main/).

 - [Installation and requirements](#installation-and-requirements)
 - [__Example 1__](#1-merge-videos): Join videos together